alexjpaz-twitch/bizhawk-crowd-shuffler/README.md

 3. Create a folder called `bizhawk-crowd-shuffler` where the BizHawk is installed in from **step 1** and unzip the release file from **step 2** inside of the newly created folder.

-4. Open the `bizhawk-crowd-shuffler` folder and copy any roms that you want shuffled into the `CurrentRoms` folder
+4. Open the `bizhawk-crowd-shuffler` folder and copy any roms that you want shuffled into the `sessions/default/urrentRoms` folder

 5. Edit the `Start.bat` to fill in the `CHANNEL` with your Twitch channel name.